30 Absolute Best Books To Read After A Breakup

 15. Grit, By Angela Duckworth

-Grit is one of the few books on success and productivity worth reading.
-In it Angela Duckworth does two things:
+Grit Grit is one of the few books on success and productivity worth reading.
+In it Angela Duckworth does two things.

-In terms of style, the book is similar to atomic habits (which is a great thing, by the way): lots of rags-to-riches stories, real-world examples of grit, and even personal stories from the author that many of us can relate to.
+In terms of style, the book is akin to Atomic Habits: lots of rags-to-riches stories, real-world examples, and personal stories from the author that most of us will be able to relate to.

 Notable Quote: